You’re Wildcat ready.

 - Get answers to all of your questions so you will be ready to succeed as a Penn College Wildcat!

-Through Connections you will participate in your academic school session.
+Through New Student Orientation you will participate in your academic school session.
 Your session will:

 - Help you understand your placement results and how to satisfy any developmental needs